Powernap/powernap.github.io/source/_posts/2015-02-20-run-rjava-with-rstudio-under-osx-10-dot-10.markdown

 /Library/Java/JavaVirtualMachines/jdk1.8.0_31.jdk/Contents/Home
 {% endcodeblock %}

-By the way, you can also use [`/usr/libexec/java_home`](https://stackoverflow.com/questions/21964709/how-to-change-default-java-version) to switch your java version if you wish.
+By the way, you can also use [`/usr/libexec/java_home`](https://stackoverflow.com/questions/21964709/how-to-change-default-java-version) to [switch your java version](https://stackoverflow.com/questions/21964709/how-to-change-default-java-version) if you wish.
+You can also download the newest `jre` from the Oracle [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 If the output is similar to the one above you should be fine!